daydreamersjp/DataScienceTechInstitute/AWS/README.md

 ## 8. Further extension of architecture
 Launching another private instance ("Private #4") and set its Security Group as the same asPrivate #3.
-Confirm if logging in to Private #4 from Public #1 and it can do ping www.google.com.
+Confirm if logging in to Private #4 from Public #1 and it can do 'ping www.google.com'.
 - Command 'exit' twice to go back to host, Public #1
 - Run 'ssh -i "<.pem private key name>" ec2-user@<private IP of Private #4 just recorded>'
 - Check connectivity with command 'ping www.google.com'